sin217/alx-low_level_programming/0x03-debugging/README.md

-this is a readme for debugging task
+this readme is for debugging